 Montenegro is a fantastic country to travel and especially for road trips!
 Therefore, in the last few years it became more and more interesting for travelers from all over the world.
-With an outstanding coast, picturesque old towns, stunning canyons, huge lakes and beautiful mountains, there are so many amazing things to do in Montenegro and incredible beautiful places to explore.
+With an outstanding coast, picturesque old towns, stunning canyons, huge lakes and beautiful mountains, there are so many things to do in Montenegro and incredible beautiful places to explore.
 The prices are still moderate and the country is very safe.
 It’s the best to visit Montenegro by a road trip: Especially driving in Montenegro is safe, the streets are good and you are independent when you are traveling around by car.

 At the end of this Montenegro itinerary, you will find some helpful insider tips!
 So let’s explore Montenegro by car!
 Here is our itinerary for a perfect road trip to the best attractions and beaches in Montenegro:

 For the night we went further to Perast.
 Perast is a cute old coastal town – with a lot of charm, some nice seaside restaurants and the wonderful view to the two famous islets, the Gospa od Škrpjela – Our Lady of the Rock and the island St. Georges.
 The picturesque island Gospa od Škrpjela is accessible by taxi boat from Perast, and definately worth a visit!
 If you are looking for an amazing place to stay, you should definately check out the Monte Bay Retreat Hotel.
 It is situated in the hills above Perast and offers absolutely incredible views of Perast!

 Our next stopp was the beautiful peninsula Lustica.
 Lustica has some nice sandy beaches and it is furthermore a fantastic starting point for excursions.
 From there we went to Kotor, Tivat, Cetinje and the Lovcen National Park.
 At Lustica you will find some great apartments for rent – we decided on a typical stone house for the next days.

 Kotor & Kotor Bay